mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 Cognitive science is a vast field with different dichotomies of intelligence—consciousness, thinking (deliberative vs non-deliberative), reflexive behavior, language and semantics, perception, feelings, thought, infant learning, comprehension, recollection, competence and reasoning, awareness, common sense and generalization.
 Intelligence is an embodiment of these complex systems.

 But what does intelligence mean to us?
-Is intelligence a pre-requisite for survival?
+Is intelligence a prerequisite for survival?
 Are we the only species with intelligence?

-As I explored these questions, I realized intelligence is not central for species to be successful on this planet.
-My grass on my yard has evolved and flourished without any intelligence.
-A tiny virus shutdown most of the planet in 2020 without having any knowledge of humans.
-This tells me knowledge is not a pre-requisite for intelligence.
+requisite for intelligence.
 There are species out there which has evolved without the need for intelligence.

 Seeking intelligence around us is natural to us.
 When I see my pet follow my orders (Leo, sit!), I deem my pet to be intelligent.
 When I was seeking a life-long partner, I wanted to spend time with an intelligent person.
 We weren't born with these desires, so why do we give such importance to intelligence?

 Intelligence is not associated to single entity.
 It expands beyond humans.
 Take ants for example; they have an aptitude for building complex structures such as [bridge](https://aeon.co/videos/how-to-maintain-infrastructure-the-stunning-collective-intelligence-of-ant-engineers) which we might call intelligent.
-Polar bears can survive crushing wind and cold in North Pole without any layers of clothing.
+Polar bears can survive crushing wind and cold in the North Pole without any layers of clothing.
 If survival is the central topic to explain the need for intelligence then it must go beyond our large human brains.
 Survival comes in different shapes and sizes.

 It is not that intelligence is or isn't a real thing.
 Intelligence has helped us build tools and languages to drive collective behavior to protect each other and evolve in our society.
-The capacity to forge allegiance to our leader so we can outwork a lion has helped us survive since the beginning of our times.
+The capacity to forge allegiance to our leader, so we can outwork a lion has helped us survive since the beginning of our times.
 We made clothes that camouflages other species.
 This worked in our favor because evolution didn't support us like Octopus who can impersonate a wide variety of other marine animals.
 This is our superpower and we call this intelligence.

 Intelligence has helped us maintain our existence.
 Intelligence is a unifying concept bringing humanity together.
 That doesn't mean intelligence is a linear path.
 We hallucinate and romanticize intelligence because we forget that we aren't the only species in this universe.
 There are powerful forces that do not require intelligence such as coronavirus.